 Mold and Mildew Buildup

 When you floor sleep with a mattress, it doesn’t get adequate airflow like it would when on a base or foundation.
-Your mattress traps heat and sweat, turning into a hotspot for mold and mildew.
+Your mattress would then trap heat and sweat, turning into a hotspot for mold and mildew.
 Mold and mildew, besides being unhygienic, also trigger allergies.

-If your mattress has accumulated mold or mildew, it will most likely need to be thrown away and replaced, costing you large amounts of money.
+If your mattress has accumulatedit will most likely need to be thrown away and replaced, costing you large amounts of money.

 There’s very little cushioning when sleeping directly on the floor versus on a soft mattress.
-While the solid floor benefits back pain sufferers, it triggers pressure build-up and soreness in the lumbar spine (lower back), shoulders, and hips for others.
+While the solid floor benefits back pain sufferers, it can trigger pressure build-up and soreness in the lumbar spine (lower back), shoulders, and hips for others.